-Table 140: NetEvents targets
+Table 143: NetEvents targets

-Container Description
+Parameter Description

 Target URL HTTP URL for the service that support POST and requires Authentication using Username / Password.
-NOTE: For an external Insight server, you may input https:// <insight-server- IP>/insight/netevents in Target URL</insight-server-
+NOTE: For an external Insight server, you may input https:// <insight-server-ip>/insight/netevents in Target URL</insight-server-ip>

 Username/Password Credentials configured for authentication for the HTTP service that is provided in the Target URL.

 Reset Reset the dialog.

 Delete Delete the information.